gtalug/website/pages/mailing-list.markdown

 - Please trim quotes in replies, and
 - post your response below the quoted text.

-To subscribe send an email to: <talk-subscribe@gtalug.org>.
+To signup send an email to: <talk-subscribe@gtalug.org>.

-Or signup using the HTML form here: <http://gtalug.org/mailman/listinfo/talk>.
+Subscribe or unsubscribe using the HTML form here: <http://gtalug.org/mailman/listinfo/talk>.

 You can view the list archive here: <http://gtalug.org/pipermail/talk/>.